kokimame/nn-simulator/README.md

 # nn-simulator
-nn-simulator (nnSim) is a simulator to visualize the inner structure of Neural Network and make it easy for students to understand how its learning works.
+nn-simulator (nnSim) is a simulator to visualize the inner structure of Neural Network and makes it easy for students to understand how its learning works.

 Currently the model of the network to visualize is limited to 3-layer network (i.e. one by one for input, hidden and output layer).